gnello/in-memory-file-storage-server/README.md

 Simple In Memory File Storage Server case study.

-Concepts involved: data-structures, concurrency (multi-thread), locks, condition variables, pipes, sockets, master-worker design pattern, signals handling, data storage and deep memory management.
+Concepts involved: data-structures, concurrency (multi-thread), locks, condition variables, pipes, sockets, master-worker design pattern, signals handling, data storage.

 This project it is far to be perfect, any suggestions or criticisms are welcome.
 Open an issue to suggest improvements or to argue about something that does not add up to you, and I will be happy to answer.